groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/timeunit/_index.md

 ```

-The unknown, unspecified time scale.
+The unknown time scale.
+This time unit represents an unknown or unspecified time scale.

 ### DAYS {#DAYS}
 ```